 Brand guidelines allow you to introduce your brand to every person you work with.
-They will know straight away what your brand stands for and how to use the visual and strategic elements, essential to creating a memorable brand.
+They will know what your brand stands for and how to use the visual and strategic elements, essential to creating a memorable brand.

 I have put together 6 key sections your Brand Guidelines needs and what I include in my Brand Guideline documents.

 This section includes colour meaning and psychology, explaining why they have been selected for your brand in particular.
-It also lists your colour codes for print and web use – CMYK, RGB and HEX codes.
+It lists your colour codes for print and web use – CMYK, RGB and HEX codes.

 Want more help with colours?
 Check out this blog: How to choose your brand colours.

 Fonts are equally important to your branding as your colour choice, and so, have their own section in your brand guidelines.
-The typography palatte selected helps to tie in all your visual communication together, from the copy on your print collateral to digital areas such as your website.
+The typography palette selected helps to tie in all your visual communication together, from the copy on your print collateral to digital areas such as your website.
 All of these elements combined create brand consistency and memorability.